Azure/armstrong/readme.md

 # Terraform based API testing Tool

 ## Introduction
 The tool can simplify the process to test a ARM rest API.
-It can generate a terraform file containing dependencies and a terraform file containing the testing resource which is based on the [generic azurerm provider](https://github.com/Azure/terraform-provider-azurerm-restapi).
+It can generate a terraform file containing dependencies and a terraform file containing the testing resource which is based on the [azapi provider](https://github.com/Azure/terraform-provider-azapi).

 ## Usage
 ```
-Usage: azurerm-restapi-to-azurerm [--version] [--help] <command> [<args>]
+Usage: azurerm-restapi-testing-tool [--version] [--help] <command> [<args>]

 Available commands are:
 auto        Run generate and test, if test passed, run cleanup